 The Shocker Puppies – Before You Buy…

-Buying the puppy is the easiest thing, but before you get there, here is what you need to consider in order to make sure you are going back home with a high-quality, healthy Shocker.
+Buying the puppy is the easiest thing, but before you get there, here is what you need to consider to make sure you are going back home with a high-quality, healthy Shocker.

 What price are the Shocker puppies?

 If you want a healthy puppy that doesn’t come with any hidden genetically heritable health issues, you need to find a reputable breeder.

 And, the price range for such puppies goes from some $500 to all the way up to $1000 or higher.

 Those expensive pups come with breeding rights and a bloodline that is meant to win dog show trophies.

 Reputable breeders aren’t easy to find, but they are essential if you want to buy a healthy dog that has no hidden genetically heritable health issues.

 But, how can you distinguish a reputable breeder that stands behind his dogs and offers high-quality pups, from a backyard breeder or a puppy mill, whose puppies are everything but high-quality and healthy?

 And, how to avoid buying a puppy that comes with a bunch of genetic disorders and illnesses that are bound to show up as they mature.

 Easy actually, you just need to pay attention to the red flags that might appear during the breeder choosing process.